Thank you for your request. A member of our team will be in contact soon.

 You will lie on the examination couch, asked to expose your lower abdomen and a small amount of gel will be placed on the skin.
 The ultrasound probe will be moved in different directions to obtain the best possible images.

-Depending on the image quality of the transabdominal scan (TS), an internal or transvaginal scan (TV) might be necessary.
+Depending on the image quality of the transabdominal scan (TS), an internal or transvaginal ultrasound scan (TV) might be necessary.
 Our sonographer will explain the reasons and the procedure and will get your consent.

 Price: £129.00 (Twin pregnancy £170)